top of page

 2.1.2 How do you calculate an overstay?

-Whether an overstay has occurred is determined by whether you have exceeded your permitted stay of 90 days within 180 days .
-The calculation is not as simple as it first appears, because 90 days is not automatically 3 months.
-To calculate the permitted stay with a Schengen visa (or with a visa-free stay), you can use the European Commission's Short-Stay Visa Calculator .
+Whether an overstay has occurred is determined by whether you have exceeded your permitted length of stay of 90 days within 180 days .
+The calculation is not as simple as it first appears, as 90 days are not automatically 3 months.
+To calculate the permitted length of stay with a Schengen visa (or with a visa-free stay), you can use the European Commission's Short-Stay Visa Calculator .
 In the European Commission's Short-Stay Calculator, you only need to enter your travel dates to find out when your permitted stay in Germany or the European Union ends.
 If your overstay is not based on a Schengen stay, the start of the overstay is simply determined by the expiry date of your residence permit.

 2.2 Illegal entry